jpkanter/Spcht/README/SpchtDescriptorDetails.md

 ## Permissive operations

-While transforming given data is a valuable tool to make otherwise too entangled values work there is a great possibility that a data set contains data that just does not fit into the greater scheme of things.
+While transforming given data is a valuable tool to make otherwise too entangled values work there is a great possibility that a data set contains data that just does not fit into the grand scheme of things.
 For such values two tools are at your disposal:

 * `match`
 * if conditions

 ### Match

-The function `match`is a simple pre-filter that applies before other transformations take place.
+The function `match`is a simple pre-filter for individual values that applies before other transformations take place.
 Again **Regex** is utilised to achieve the desired effect.
 In the example data a bit above there were three entries for the field `ctrlnum`, we already filtered out the number in the round brackets but now we decided that we only really need one number:

 ```json
 {